-In the email that goes out more than a month late it's good to introduce some of the repercussions that can come from not paying the invoice.
+Now that it's been a month, we'll show you how to ask for payment a bit more urgently, without sounding rude.
+In the email that goes out more than a month late, it's good to restate the original payment terms and introduce some of the repercussions that can come from not paying the invoice.
 This can be a late payment or fee, or if you're still working with them on a project, you can temporarily pause services until payment is made.

 Hi [Client Name],

 This is my fourth reminder that your payment on invoice [#] is past due.
+My initial email was sent to you on [date].
 Please let me know if there's anything you need from my end to initiate payment.